 ‘…the most perfect delivery I've ever heard live of the treacherous horn solo from Isaac Shieh (in the bass aria "Quoniam tu solus sanctus").
 It might seem invidious to talk of stars when this is all about ensemble, but Shieh truly crowned the whole achievement.’ - David Nice, The Arts Desk

-Based in London, Isaac Shieh is a New Zealand musician and researcher of Chinese minority ethnic background.
-Described as a ‘natural horn virtuoso’ and an ‘era-defining’ musician, his work takes him around the globe; exploring repertoire and instruments from early 18th Century through to the present day.
+Based in London, Isaac Shieh is a New Zealand musician and researcher of minority ethnic Chinese background.
+Described as a ‘natural horn virtuoso’ (The Horn Player) and an ‘era-defining’ (Il Graffio) musician, his work takes him around the globe; exploring repertoire and instruments from early 18th Century through to the present day.

-Isaac is Co-Principal Horn of Oxford Bach Soloists, and member of Paraorchestra and Brighton Philharmonic Orchestra.
-In addition, Isaac works regularly with Britten Sinfonia, Orchestra of the Age of Enlightenment and Chineke!
-Orchestra amongst others, in demand as guest principal with various period and modern orchestras, and has performed as a soloist at the Edinburgh International Festival, British Horn Society Festival Gala Concert, in front of HRH Prince of Wales and Duchess of Cornwall at Llwynywermod, and with the London Chamber Orchestra.
-An active collaborator, Isaac works regularly with composers, performers, and choreographers to create new works.
+Isaac is a Musician in Residence with Paraorchestra and New Wave Emerging Artist at the Bloomsbury Festival.
+He works regularly with Britten Sinfonia, Brighton Philharmonic Orchestra, Orchestra of the Age of Enlightenment and Chineke!
+Orchestra amongst others and has appeared as guest principal with The Hanover Band, Croatian Baroque Ensemble, Irish Baroque Orchestra, and Academy of St Martin in the Fields to name a few.
+He has also performed as a soloist at the Edinburgh International Festival, Spoleto Festival dei Due Mondi, British Horn Society Festival Gala Concert, in front of HRH Prince of Wales and Duchess of Cornwall at Llwynywermod, and with the London Chamber Orchestra.
+Isaac is also currently pursuing a PhD at Royal Academy of Music, London.

 Outside of music, Isaac is a current England International in the sport of para bowls as a director, and is a World Bowls Championships bronze medallist.